A person sitting quietly beside a misty lake at sunrise, suggesting peace and hope

 "And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away."

 The final word in Scripture on grief is not loss — it is ending.
 God himself will wipe your tears.
+The intimacy of that image — not an angel, not a general decree, but God personally wiping each tear — is not incidental.
 Death, sorrow, crying, pain: all declared former things.
 What you are carrying now has an expiration date that God has already written.

 2 Corinthians 1:3–4